The Supreme Court of Canada has set November 30th, 2016 to start hearing the appeal of the Line 9 approval.

 MUNCEY, March 10, 2016 – the Supreme Court of Canada has granted the Chippewas of the Thames leave to appeal a decision of the Federal Court of Appeal relating to an Application before the National Energy Board to repurpose the Line 9 Pipeline.

 At issue is whether the Crown exercised its duty to meaningfully consult and accommodate the Chippewas on a project that may potentially impact their Aboriginal and Treaty rights.
 The Chippewas are challenging the Crown’s paternalistic policies based on denial and extinguishment of rights.
 Relying on s.
 35 of the Constitution and previous Supreme Court rulings, the First Nation continues to urge negotiation and reconciliation.
+Welcome to fabulous LeoVegas!
+The exciting world of online casino awaits.

 Chief of the Chippewas of the Thames, Leslee White-Eye welcomed the decision, saying, “Our community is pleased by this forward step but the path before us is still long as we continue to seek protection of our Aboriginal and Treaty rights.
 We need to bring home that we are not acting alone in the action, nor that it is for our sole benefit but an attempt to seek protection of our water – these energy developments are one of many across the nation impacting our rights”.